 What's New in Astronomy

-* For all the latest space news check out...
-SPACEINFO
+For space news check out...

 By popular definition, the Blue Moon is the second full moon to occur in any calendar month.
 The term "Blue Moon" has been used in the English language for over 400 years but there seems to be no reference as to why the second full moon should be referred to as blue.
 It certainly does not turn blue in colour.
 An average month is around 30.5 days and the average interval between full moons is 29.5 days so it makes the incidence of two full moons in the one calendar month a rarity.
 Every century there is an average of 41 months that contain two full moons which makes an average of two-and-a-half years between Blue Moons.
 So we have the term "Once in a Blue Moon" used today to indicate that something occurs "not very often".
 At the other extreme February is the only month that can miss out on having a full moon and this only occurs four or five times every century.